What I Learned from Blind Children at Age 50

 Not My First Time

-It was an easy substitute assignment, because these classes always had capable assistants and often a few volunteers.
-I was mostly there as a legality (for my credential).
+It was an easy substitute assignment because these classes always had capable assistants and often a few volunteers.
+I was mostly there to fulfill a legal requirement (I had a credential).
 I certainly had no specialized training in teaching the blind.

-I was glad, however, that I had been requested to return, which at least indicated that I had not been deemed a liability to the normal functioning of the class.
+I was glad, however, that I had been requested to return.
+It at least indicated that I had not been deemed a liability to the normal functioning of the class.

 I was also given some simple things to do, that I could handle, to make me feel useful.